javasoze/fig/README.md

 # Fig

-Fig is a simple configuartion library for Java.
+Fig is a simple configuration library for Java.

 ## Why?